 Where will the event be held this year?
-Due to problems with event crashers in years past accosting our VIPs in the lobby of the venue, we do not advertise the location of the festival online.
-Once signed up for the weekend, however, we do send you the four-star hotel, including the address, which is in Los Angeles proper.
-We apologize for the inconvenience and hope you appreciate and understand us wanting to keep our 200 VIPs exclusive to those who registered.
+This year’s event is virtual.
+For in-person events, due to problems with event crashers in years past accosting our VIPs in the lobby of the venue, we do not advertise the location of the festival online.
+Once signed up for the weekend, however, we do send you the address, which is always in Los Angeles proper.
+We apologize for the inconvenience and hope you appreciate and understand us wanting to keep our 200 VIPs exclusive to those who paid to attend.

 What is the schedule like?
 I’ve only been to pitch conferences where I was only able to pitch one project to one producer, unless I wanted to pay more.
 The Hollywood Pitch Festival is the only (and longest running) pitch festival that provides non-stop, one-on-one pitch meetings over a two-day period — with 200+ of Hollywood’s top buyers/representatives under one roof.
 There’s nothing quite like it.
-This year, we are also providing one-on-one virtual pitch coaching via Skype starting 2 weeks prior to the festival.
+This year, meetings will be virtual.
+We also offer one-on-one virtual pitch coaching via Skype starting 2 weeks prior to the festival.

-It seems like there are many pitch events to choose from these days.
-Having never attended one before, how do I know that Fade In‘s events would be the best for me to do initially?
+Having never attended a pitchfest before, how do I know that Fade In‘s events would be the best for me to do initially?
 If marketing your material to make a sale/option or find representation is what you’re attending one of these events for, then definitely the HPF is one of the best venues for you.
 We take pride in the fact that each industry representative that attends HPF does so based solely on their desire to find new material/writers (i.e., we don’t pay them to attend like our competitors!).
 HPF offers the most companies to choose from/pitch to, only the highest-respected and accredited companies are invited, and HPF gives the most time allotted for meetings — seven minutes.
 HPF is also the most cost-effective.
-And, if for any reason a company’s rep is unable to make the event at the last minute (which does happen, although rarely), Fade In does its best to arrange for the representative to re-schedule make-up meetings following the event.
+And, if for any reason a company’s rep is unable to make the event at the last minute (which does happen, although rarely), Fade In does its best to arrange for the representative to re-schedule or review your material following the event.
 It’s the least we can do knowing that you spend your hard-earned money to attend.

 I’m writing a screenplay that’s character-driven, set in the mid-1960’s.
 How do I determine which companies would be best for me to sign up with?
 The Hollywood Pitch Festival will e-mail each attendee, approximately 7 days prior to the event, a list of the companies/industry representatives attending, what each company is currently looking to produce (i.e., genre, budget), along with each company’s credits.
-We also post a genre list at each event for cross-reference and provide you with a printed version of the exec list.
-Again, unlike our competitors, we do not charge extra for this booklet.
+We also provide a genre list at each event for cross-reference and provide you with a printed version of the exec list.
+We do not charge extra for this booklet.

 Will there be workshops on how to pitch prior to one actually having the opportunity to pitch?
-Yes.
-This year, we are offering virtual pitch coaching via Skype two weeks prior to the event.
+We offer virtual pitch coaching via Skype or Zoom two weeks prior to the event.

 If you have a trailer you would like to show representatives during your meetings or a short film or web series or book you would like to leave behind, you are welcome to do so.